Johannes Blaschke

 NESAP

-I am a NESAP liaison for the ExaFEL project.
+I am a liaison for the ExaFEL project.
 This project aims to perform near real-time reconstruction of x-ray scattering data using NERSC's systems.
-Analyzing x-ray scattering data is heavily dependent on large data sets (and data movement), which poses an interesting challenge to popular programming models for accelerators, such as OpenMP offloading.
-In this project, I am helping scientists optimize their codes to make efficient use of emerging exascale hardware, and future NERSC systems.
+X-ray scattering experiments pose a novel use case for cross-facility HPC workflows: near-complete data analysis is needed to effectively use limited beamtime.
+This brings with it new challenges for HPC: how to move data between experiment and NERSC, and analyze this data in mere minutes.
+In this project I am helping scientists optimize their codes to make efficient use of emerging Exascale hardware -- and future NERSC systems.